An experience aboard the California Zephyr

-My first thought when the train left Union Station, alone in the big California Zephyr was “what the hell am I doing this for?
-I should’ve stayed with Shannon (my best friend), and her friends instead of jumping on my own in Big Great America, so big and scary for my tiny French self”.
+My first thought when the train left Union Station, alone in the big California Zephyr was “what am i doing??
+Am I crazy??”.
 Everything was so

 So, being in that state of mind, I was pretty much excited about anything I would see, which helped a lot making the trip interesting.
 Everyone told me I would eventually get bored to death from seeing so many corn fields but I was not.
 First of all, it wasn’t just corn fields.
 It was a lot of very various things and towns I had never seen before.

 You only get a few smoke stops on the way, so getting to see stuff outside the train is complicated.
 I only had less than 10 minutes to smoke my cigarette and see around.
 I decided the train would be my main interest.
 Trains in America are much bigger than in Europe (just like everything else really), and the platforms are smaller.
 So trains look even bigger than they actually are.
 Also, coming from France, a country that uses trains are their main means of transportation, it was amazing to see how much room I had!

 For the first time, I was happy I am so tiny because I had exactly the space I needed to survive without moving for the next 17 hours.
 So I spent most of this time with my camera against the window (and also, sleeping. night sadly happened at some point).I loved all the fields, all the little farms, all of it looked like some old movie, it was fun.

 While I admit that it made the journey funny and captivating, living there is a whole other story.
 Cities (or even towns) are miles and miles away from each other.
 And, this is America.
 So whatever you think big is, it’s actually bigger.